Skip to main content

 There are two main types of pill which vary in hormone content and the way they work.
 The most widely used are the combined pills which have two hormones, oestrogen and progestogen.
 There are also progestogen-only pills which have progestogen only and no oestrogen.

 There are two types of progestogen-only pills available in Ireland, Noriday and Cerazette, which differ in the way they work and instructions for what to do if you miss a pill.
-This Factsheet is about the progestogen-only pill.
+This factsheet is about the progestogen-only pill.

 How does it work?